 Patrick Cronin works with IEI’s Director and talented staff to identify, define and develop the work of the Institute in ways that fuel collaboration and build ownership for action among IEI’s stakeholders.
 IEI’s work, including convenings, tailored research and publications, engages key constituencies from the government, business, education and non-profit sectors in North Carolina and beyond.
 Prior to joining IEI, Pat spent ten years on the faculty at the Thunderbird School of Global Management in Glendale, Arizona.
 His research interests centered on economic competitiveness issues at the global, national, regional, and firm levels.
 He taught in Thunderbird’s distance learning program for Latin American managers for eight years.
 Pat received a B.A. from Middlebury College and an M.A. and Ph.D. in political science from the University of North Carolina at Chapel Hill.

-Health Policy Manager
+Senior Policy and Program Manager

-Outreach and Engagement Manager
+Policy and Program Manager

 Alicia James joined IEI in 2018 as a policy and program manager.
 The Maryland native and UNC-Chapel Hill graduate brings a decade-plus experience in state and local government budget analyst positions to IEI, where she works across the spectrum of the Institute’s programs.

 Whether she’s working to increase civic engagement, or reconnect North Carolina’s rural and urban communities, James brings a passion of place and narrative to her work that she first gained as an undergraduate English major at UNC-Chapel Hill, where she also received a master’s degree in public administration.